surenvithanage/Ngroup_Technical_Assesment/README.md

 - Configure JAVA_HOME in Environment Variables

 ## Build/Run instruction
+- Mongo db needs to be up and running in localhost port 27017
 - Open the Terminal / Command Prompt in project **Root Directory** and execute **mvn spring-boot:run**
 - Swagger can be accessed from **http://localhost:9090/swagger-ui.html#/** for testing all the endpoints